docker/labs/windows/registry/part-3.md

 [OpenSSL](https://www.openssl.org/) is a very popular TLS/SSL toolkit in Linux, but it's less common in Windows.
 There is a Windows build hosted at [indy.fulgan.com](https://indy.fulgan.com/SSL/), but rather than install it onto our Windows host to run a one-off command, we can use a Docker image with OpenSSL installed.

-The [sixeyed/openssl](https://hub.docker.com/r/sixeyed/openssl/) image on Docker Hub is built from this [Dockerfile](https://github.com/sixeyed/dockers-windows/blob/master/openssl/Dockerfile), which just installs and configures OpenSSL on top of the Windows Nano Server base image.
+The [sixeyed/openssl](https://store.docker.com/community/images/sixeyed/openssl) image on Docker Store is built from this [Dockerfile](https://github.com/sixeyed/dockers-windows/blob/master/openssl/Dockerfile), which just installs and configures OpenSSL on top of the Windows Nano Server base image.

 We can use it to generate the SSL certificate for the registry with Docker: